+Every human being has three basic needs, viz. food, cloth and shelter.
 Cloth is one of our basic needs.
-Cloth protects us from heat, cold, rain, dust, insects, etc. Clothes also make one civilized and smart.
+Cloths protect us from heat, cold, rain, dust, insects, etc. Clothes also make one civilized and smart.
 Clothes are made of cloth.
 Cloth is also known as fabric.
 Fabric is made of fiber.

 There are two types of fibre, viz. natural and man-made.

-Natural fibers: Natural fibers are obtained from plants and animals; such as jute, cotton, wool, silk, etc.
+Natural fibers: Fibres obtained from natural resources are called natural fibres.
+Natural fibers are obtained from plants and animals, such as jute, cotton, wool, silk, etc.

-Man-made fibers: Fibers that are synthesized in laboratory are called man-made fiber, such as terrylene, terry-cotton, acrylic, etc.
+Man-made fibers: Fibers that are synthesized in laboratory are called man-made fiber or synthetic fibre, such as terrylene, terry-cotton, acrylic, etc.

 Natural fibers can be classified into two types – Plant fiber and Animal fiber.